Activity note: Hotel check-in from 4:00 p.m.

 Breakfast: Hotel buffet.

-Morning: After breakfast, we will walk to the Carnival Museum.
-There we will have an expert led field trip of the museum, featuring gowns, costumes and trains from past Mardi Gras Kings and Queens.
+Morning: We will board a motorcoach this morning to identify and admire architectural styles we’ve learned about in the Oakleigh Garden Historic District.
+This area became a fashionable residential neighborhood in 19th-century Mobile.
+Today, it is characterized by a variety of styles and features with mansions set among simple houses and modest cottages and is listed on the National Register of History Places.
+Next, we will have a guided tour of the Carnival Museum, featuring gowns, costumes and trains from past Mardi Gras Kings and Queens.
 Little known facts about Mardi Gras and its origins and resurgence after the Civil War will be revealed.

 Lunch: At a local restaurant in the historic district, we will enjoy a plated lunch from a select menu featuring seafood and more, plus coffee, tea, water; other beverages available for purchase.